jimhigson/oboe.js/writing/proposal.md

 Timescales
 ==========

-I am registered on the Software Engineering Program until December.
+I am registered on the Software Engineering Program until December 2013.
 I plan to complete and deliver the dissertation towards the end of Summer 2013.